LBGC-CFB/SpliceLauncher/README.md

 2. The annotations in GFF v3 format

 Steps:
-1. Download Fasta genome: from [RefSeq ftp server](ftp://ftp.ncbi.nlm.nih.gov/refseq/ "tittle") or from [Gencode](https://www.gencodegenes.org/ "tittle").
+1. Download Fasta genome: from [RefSeq](ftp://ftp.ncbi.nlm.nih.gov/refseq/ "tittle") FTP server or from [Gencode](https://www.gencodegenes.org/ "tittle").
 For human hg19 annotation file from RefSeq:
     ```Bash
     #the ftp URL depends on your assembly genome choice